cybergarage/go-mysql/doc/getting-started.md

 ## STEP1: Inheriting Server

-The go-mysql offers a core server, [mysql.Server](../mysql/server.go), and so inherit the core server in your instance as the following.
+The go-mysql library provides a core server, [mysql.Server](../mysql/server.go), which is responsible for handling MySQL protocol messages.
+To implement your MySQL-compatible server, you should inherit the MySQL core server in your instance, as shown below.

 ```
 import (